As colonies collapse and the climate crisis accelerates, bees come into deeper focus in the acclaimed chronicle of a remote space and tradition

 Every species has but one goal: To take over the planet.
 And every species that could, would, if it got the chance.

-Unfortunately, you can also usually find it whenever and wherever you’ve got mass extinctions.
+Unfortunately, you can usually find H2S whenever and wherever you’ve got mass extinctions.

 Coastal cities, most of the Earth’s most densely populated cities, are due for a drowning.